Hritikpandey-ops/PING_PONG/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application. a simple PingPong Game. right now i have added only play with computer options

 A few resources to get you started if this is your first Flutter project: